artur-gramacki/Epileptic-Seizure-Detection/README.md

 `expert_A_1sec_1chunk_64Hz.hdf5` file (just for your information, txt files are not used during calculations).

-The HDF5 files generated in Step 5 (see ‘Replication of the results’ Section) are very large, as much as 16.6GB.
+The HDF5 files generated in Step 5 (see *Replication of the results* section) are very large, as much as 16.6GB.
 Therefore these files have been made available in separate zip archives.
 See [working_inputs_dir.txt](working_inputs_dir.txt) file.